 We are a clinical stage company with limited operating history.
 All of our product candidates, including our most advanced product candidate, TRC105, will require substantial additional development time and resources before we would be able to apply for or receive regulatory approvals and begin generating revenue from product sales.
-We have incurred losses from operations in each year since our inception, including net losses of \$24.4 million, \$6.8 million and \$7.7 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-At December 31, 2015, we had an accumulated deficit of \$58.6 million.
+We have incurred losses from operations in each year since our inception, including net losses of \$27.0 million and \$24.4 million for the years ended December 31, 2016 and 2015, respectively.
+At December 31, 2016, we had an accumulated deficit of \$85.6 million.

 We expect to continue to incur substantial and increased expenses as we expand our development activities and advance our clinical programs, particularly with respect to our planned clinical development and manufacturing activities for TRC105.
-We also expect an increase in our expenses associated with creating additional infrastructure to support operations as a public company.
-As a result of the foregoing, we expect to continue to incur significant and increasing losses and negative cash flows for the foreseeable future.